cloudfoundry/docs-cfcr/docs/managing/troubleshooting.md

 #### Symptom

-When using Terraform to [provision the bastion VM and other resources](https://docs-kubo.cfapps.io/installing/gcp/deploying-bosh-gcp/) required to deploy Kubo on GCP, you encounter an error similar to the following:
+When using Terraform to [provision the bastion VM and other resources](https://docs-kubo.cfapps.io/installing/gcp/deploying-bosh-gcp/) required to deploy CFCR on GCP, you encounter an error similar to the following:

 <p class="terminal">2 error(s) occurred: